samunruh86/bluehaven/admin/email_templates/email_overview.md

    > “Totally understand — do you happen to have a list of your authorized distribution partners we can reach out to?”
 3. Around 75% of brands will provide this list.
 4. Then contact those distributors:
-   > “[BRAND_NAME] referred me to purchase their products directly from you.
+   > “[C_BRAND] referred me to purchase their products directly from you.
 How can we get an account set up today?”

 **Why It Works:** Mentioning a brand name establishes instant credibility.
 Distributors rarely object when the brand itself has referred you.